Introduction to the RSP Portal Aspect¶

-Interacting with the images begins with just hovering the mouse over the image and noting the RA, Dec, and pixel value appear at the bottom.
+Interacting with the images begins with just hovering the mouse over the sky image and noting the RA, Dec, and pixel value appear at the bottom.
 Use the magnifying glass icons in the upper left corner to zoom in and out.
 You may need to hover over the image for these upper left magnifying glasses to appear.
 Click and drag the image to pan.
 Above the magnifying glass icons, use the back and forth arrows to navigate between HDU (header data units) 1, 2, and 3: the image, mask, and variance data.
-Click either on one of the green boxes (representing the central coordinates of another image in the table), or on another row in the table, to display a different image.
-At upper right, click on “img-tbl” to get rid of the xy plot and show the images and the table side-by-side.
+Click on another row in the table, to display an image of a different part of the sky.
+At upper right, click on “Bi-view Tables” to show a choice of the Active Chart plot, sky coverage, or the image and the table side-by-side.

 Image tools: There are many tools available for users, the following demonstrates use of just one.
 First, zoom in on a bright star in one of the images.
 Select the “tools” icon (wrench and ruler), and from the pop-up window choose to “Extract” using a line.
-Draw a line on the image across the star to extract the pixel values and show an approximate shape of the point-spread function for the star.
+Draw a line on the image across the star to extract the pixel values and show an approximate shape of the point-spread function (PSF) for the star.
 The plot reveals that this particular star is saturated.
-Click on “Pin Table” to add a table of pixel data as a new tab in the right half of the view.
+Click on “Pin Chart/Table” to add a table of pixel data as a new tab in the right half of the view as well as the PSF profile plot as a new tab next to Active Chart plot.
 To make the line go away, click on the “layers” icon (the one for which the hover-over text reads: “Manipulate overlay display…”) and in the pop-up window, next to “Extract Line 1 - HDU#1”, click on “Delete”.